magpylib/magpylib/docs/_pages/user_guide/docs/docs_graphics.md

 ### Coupled 2D/3D Animation

 It is very helpful to combine 2D and 3D subplots in an animation that shows the motion of the 3D system, while displaying the field at the respective path instance at the same time.
-Unfortunately, it is quite tedius to create such animations.
+Unfortunately, it is quite tedious to create such animations.
 The most powerful feature and main reason behind built-in subplots is the ability to do just that with few lines of code.

 ```{code-cell} ipython3
 import numpy as np